FORMS & RESOURCES FOR ATHLETES AND PARENTS

-An 80% Monday-through-Friday practice attendance rate is required to be eligible to compete.
+An 80% Monday-through-Saturday practice attendance rate is required to be eligible to compete.
 It is at the discretion of the coaching staff whether athletes who are ill, injured or otherwise unable to complete practice sessions prior to a competition are fit and eligible to compete.
 In the interest of safety, the coaching staff reserves the right to hold out of competition any athlete who is unable to satisfactorily complete a preceding workout session or sessions.

 The following scholastic activities sponsored by the school will not count against the athlete practice attendance rate provided the athlete makes arrangements with the coaching staff in advance of these activities in order to accommodate training expectations: Yosemite Institute, AGATE Trip.

 Family vacations, college visits, tutoring, dentist appointments, doctor appointments, internships, volunteering, anniversary parties, birthdate parties, etc. will count against the athlete practice attendance rate.

 The coaching staff has sole authority over the determination of the competition lineup.